Digital-Methods-HASS/AU713799_Laursen_Clara/README.md

 - `Final Project`: R Markdown file, data and output figures for the final project on official apologies from the Danish state.

 ## License
+Creative Commons Attribution 4.0 International License (CC BY 4.0) The R code, project documentation, derived data tables and output figures created by the authors are shared under the Creative Commons Attribution 4.0 International License.
+You are free to share and adapt this material, provided that appropriate credit is given to the authors.

-The R code is shared for educational purposes.
-The source texts belong to their original publishers and are included only for documentation and reproducibility.
+The original source texts used in this project are not covered by this license.
+They were collected from official and publicly available sources, including the Prime Minister’s Office and Danske Taler, and retain their original rights.
+They are included only for documentation and reproducibility of the course project.